Healthdirect — your trusted source of quality health information and advice

-If we refuse to correct or update your information, we will make a note on your record that you are of the opinion that the information is inaccurate, incomplete or out of date.
+If we refuse to correct or update your information, we will make a note on your record of your request for correction.

 Click here to access the Healthdirect Personal Records Access or Change Request Form.

-If you have a privacy complaint or concern relating to the way that we have handled your personal information, please contact Healthdirect Australia as detailed below.
-We will investigate your complaint or concern and respond to you within 10 working days.
+If you have a privacy complaint or concern relating to the way that we have handled your personal information, please contact Healthdirect.
+We will investigate your complaint or concern and endeavour to respond to you within 10 working days.

 If you feel we have not adequately resolved your complaint or concern, you may contact the Australian Information Commissioner at www.oaic.gov.au.

 How to contact us

 PO Box K411